ext3rn/reflex-pickup-trainer/README.md

 For example, if the Red Armor spawns at 55, the correct answer would be `20`.

 To quit, enter `q`.
-Optionally, you can also enter the EOF character (Ctrl-D on Linux).
+Alternatively, you can also enter the EOF character (Ctrl-D on Linux).

 ## Configuration
 Item list is stored in the file `config`, located in the same directory as the executable.